Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A security engineer is asked to update an AW3 CoudTrail log file prefix for an existing trail.
 When attempting to save the change in the CloudTrail console, the security engineer receives the following error message. `There is a problem with the bucket policy.`.
 What will enable the security engineer to saw the change?

-- [ ] Create a new trail with the updated log file prefix, and then delete the original nail Update the existing bucket policy in the Amazon S3 console.
-With the new log the prefix, and then update the log file prefix in the CloudTrail console.
+- [ ] Create a new trail with the updated log file prefix, and then delete the original nail Update the existing bucket policy in the Amazon S3 console with the new log the prefix, and then update the log file prefix in the CloudTrail console.
 - [x] Update the existing bucket policy in the Amazon S3 console to allow the security engineers principal to perform PutBucketPolicy. and then update the log file prefix in the CloudTrail console.
-- [ ] Update the existing bucket policy in the Amazon S3 console.
-With the new log file prefix, and then update the log file prefix in the CloudTrail console.
+- [ ] Update the existing bucket policy in the Amazon S3 console with the new log file prefix, and then update the log file prefix in the CloudTrail console.
 - [ ] Update the existing bucket policy in the Amazon S3 console to allow the security engineers principal to perform GetBucketPolicy, and then update the log file prefix in the CloudTrail console.

 ### The rule set in the virtual appliance is correct.
 Which of the following are other valid items to troubleshoot in this scenario?
 (Choose TWO)

-- [ ] Verify that the 0.0.0.0/0 route in the route table for the.
-Web server subnet points to a NAT gateway.
+- [ ] Verify that the 0.0.0.0/0 route in the route table for the Web server subnet points to a NAT gateway.
 - [ ] Verify which Security Group is applied to the particular web server's elastic network interface (ENI).
-- [x] Verify that the 0.0.0.0/0 route in the route table for the.
-Web server subnet points to the virtual security appliance.
+- [x] Verify that the 0.0.0.0/0 route in the route table for the Web server subnet points to the virtual security appliance.
 - [x] Verify the registered targets in the ALB.
 - [ ] Verify that the 0.0.0.0/0 route in the public subnet points to a NAT gateway.

-### A Web Administrator for the.
-Website example.com has created an Amazon CloudFront distribution for dev.example.com, with a requirement to configure HTTPS using a custom TLS certificate imported to AWS Certificate Manager.
+### A Web Administrator for the website example.com has created an Amazon CloudFront distribution for dev.example.com, with a requirement to configure HTTPS using a custom TLS certificate imported to AWS Certificate Manager.
 Which combination of steps is required to ensure availability of the certificate in the CloudFront console?
 (Choose TWO)

-- [ ] Call UploadServerCertificate.
-With /cloudfront/dev/ in the path parameter.
+- [ ] Call UploadServerCertificate with /cloudfront/dev/ in the path parameter.
-- [ ] Import the certificate.
-With a 4,096-bit RSA public key.
+- [ ] Import the certificate with a 4,096-bit RSA public key.
 - [ ] Ensure that the certificate, private key, and certificate chain are PKCS #12-encoded.
 - [x] Import the certificate in the us-east-1 (N. Virginia) Region.
 - [x] Ensure that the certificate, private key, and certificate chain are PEM-encoded.